From the aristocratic title, which derives from Old English eorl

 Denoted a person who was of English heritage.
 It was used to distinguish people who lived in border areas (for example, near Wales or Scotland).
 It was also used to distinguish an Anglo-Saxon from a Norman.

-Derived from the name of the town Escamilla in the Gualadajara province of Spain.
+Derived from the name of the town of Escamilla in Gualadajara, Spain.

 Derived from the Basque place name Eskarzaga